android/ndk-samples/webp/README.md

 - rotate decoding 3 webp images and load them into on-screen buffer.
 Decoding is in its own thread

-This sample uses the new [Android CMake](http://tools.android.com/tech-docs/external-c-builds) with C++ support.
+This sample uses the new [Android Studio CMake plugin](http://tools.android.com/tech-docs/external-c-builds).

 Pre-requisites
 --------------